 The Dartmouth Flood Observatory was founded in 1993 at Dartmouth College, Hanover, NH USA and moved to the University of Colorado, INSTAAR in 2010.
 Its sustained, not-for-profit operation depends on grant and project support.
 Financial contributions may be tax-deductible.

 The Flood Observatory facilitates use of space-based information for

 international flood detection,

 flood response, future risk assessment, and hydrological research.
-In 2013-2014, it is leading a NASA SMD/ESD Applied Sciences Program feasibility project to improve WFP use of flood mapping information.
+In 2013-2017, it led a NASA Applied Sciences project to assist World Food Program use of flood mapping information.
 Click on video below for visualization of WFP logistics.

 through the Global Disaster Alert and Coordination System (GDACS) project, Joint Research Centre, Ispra, Italy.
 The Observatory was founded in 1993 at Dartmouth College, Hanover, NH USA and moved to the University of Colorado, INSTAAR, CSDMS in 2010.
 The institutional support of both universities is gratefully acknowledged.